camunda/camunda-docs-manual/site/src/documents/api-references/rest/00-overview/hal.html.md

 During the generation of a HAL response linked resources are resolved to embed them.
 Some of these resolved resources, like process definitions or users, are rarely modified.
-Also if user information are stored in an external system like LDAP every response also will access this external system which is an unnecessary overhead.
+Also if user information is stored in an external system (such as LDAP) every request will access this external system which is an unnecessary overhead.
 To reduces such expensive requests the REST API can be configured to use a cache to temporary store such relations.

-This caching can be configured in the `web.xml` file of the REST API.
+This caching can be configured in the `web.xml` file of the REST API (or Camunda Web Application in case the rest api is embedded into Camunda Web Application).

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>